 This page has moved to Psychology Fanatic.
 A 301 redirect will take you there shortly.
 My apologies for any inconvenience.

-BY: T. Franklin Murphy | April 2012 (edited June 16, 2021)
+BY: T. Franklin Murphy | April 1, 2012 (modified January 14, 2023)

 Emotions motivate behavior; behavior stirs emotions.
 Around and around we go in this complex cycle not sure what comes first—the emotion, cognition, or the behavior